The difference between simple and basic

 Simple language is smart and sophisticated

-Four good reasons to use simple language in your business communications:
+Four good reasons to use simple language

 Would you like to simplify your business communications?